ahmedalaminn/CodePath-iOS101/README.md

 ## App Brainstorming
 Favorite apps and their features:
-Instagram: posting pictures, messaging friends, ig reels
+Instagram: posting pictures, messaging friends, ig reels.
-EverydayMuslim: log when I pray, see prayer times, read Quran
+EverydayMuslim: log when I pray, see prayer times, read Quran.
-YouTube: watch videos, comment on videos, post my own videos
+YouTube: watch videos, comment on videos, and post my own videos.

 ### My App Idea
-Productivity app to help students studying.
+A productivity app to help students study.
 You often hear of useful studying techniques such as pomodoro and active recall.
-I think having an app to implement and streamline how to study would be really usefull, especially if I can get some AI involved.
+Having an app to teach and streamline how to study would be really useful, especially if I can get some AI involved.

 ## Notes
 Finding all the buttons was tough.
 Need to learn the editor and gain muscle memory.